agraef/midizap/README.md

 ## Mod Translations

 Most of the time, MIDI feedback uses just the standard kinds of MIDI messages readily supported by midizap, such as note messages which make buttons light up in different colors, or control change messages which set the positions of motor faders.
-However, there are some encodings of MIDI messages employed in feedback which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far.
-One important use case, which we'll use as a running example below, is the decoding of meter (volume) data in the Mackie protocol.
-There, each meter value is sent by the host application in the form of a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6 = *v* mod 16, where *v* is the key pressure value) and the corresponding meter value in the "low nibble" (bits 0..3 = *v* mod 16).
+However, there are some encodings of feedback messages which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far.
+One important application, which we'll use as a running example below, is the decoding of meter (RMS level) data in the Mackie protocol.
+There, each meter value is sent by the host application in the form of a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6 = *v* div 16, where *v* is the key pressure value) and the corresponding meter value in the "low nibble" (bits 0..3 = *v* mod 16).

 midizap offers a special variation of data mode to help decoding such messages.
 This involves calculations with integer moduli which enable you to modify output messages in certain ways, so for want of a better name we also call these bindings *mod translations*.
-The extended MIDI syntax being used here is described by the following grammar rules (please also refer to the beginning of Section *Translation Syntax* which has the rest of the MIDI grammar):
+The extended MIDI syntax being used here is described by the following grammar rules (please also refer to the beginning of Section *Translation Syntax* for the rest of the MIDI syntax):

 ~~~
 token ::= msg [ steps ] [ "-" number] [ flag ]